rivet-lang/rive/CONTRIBUTING.md

 * `c/`: Contains wrappers to the standard C library for both Linux and Windows.
-* `core/`: This is the heart of Rivet, it contains the code that gives life to the strings, vectors, the backtrace, etc.
+* `core/`: This is the heart of Rivet, it contains the code that gives life to the strings, dynamic arrays, the backtrace, etc.
 * `std/`: The standard Rivet library, this module contains several submodules with functions and types useful for development.
 * `rivet/`: The self-hosted compiler code.